 Quite a bit has changed since the last time you bought a dishwasher.
-The premium dishwasher companies like Miele, Bosch, and KitchenAid can be purchased for less than they were 5 years ago.
+You should still consider the premium brands like Bosch, Miele, and KitchenAid.

 Samsung is an incredibly well known Korean conglomerate emphasizing design as well as function.
-Their growth has been unbelievable, and they were the number one brand for market share last year.
+Their growth has been unbelievable, and they are the number one brand sold in the US in 2017.

-In recent months there has been unpleasant media attention surrounding their cell phone and top load laundry division due to recalls.
-However, they are reliable in all other areas of appliances.
-We actually measured their reliability and it is better than average.
+Last year there was unpleasant media attention surrounding their cell phone and laundry division due to recalls.
+However, they are statistically reliable in all other areas of appliances and currently ranked 7th in reliability for all our major suppliers.

 KitchenAid vs. Samsung Dishwashers

-For KitchenAid there are nineteen different models for your consideration, while Samsung offers eleven.
-Prices start at $500 and $600 for KitchenAid.
-We will compare 2 high-end dishwashers for this comparison.
+For Kitchen-Aid there are nineteen different models for your consideration, while Samsung offers eleven.
+Prices start at $500 for Samsung and $600 for KitchenAid depending on the promotion and time of year.

 - Dynamic wash arm